carpentries-incubator/lesson-parallel-python/_episodes/04-dask-abstractions.md

 ~~~
 {: .source}

 A `delayed` function stores the requested function call inside a **promise**.
-Nothing is being done
+The function is not actually executed yet, instead we
-yet.
+are *promised* a value that can be computed later.

 ~~~python
 x_p = add(1, 2)